 Documents will be clearly written in plain English.
-Copies of documents or summaries in alternative formats will be provided on request (eg in ethnic minority languages, on tape, in large print or Braille etc).
+Copies of documents or summaries in alternative formats will be provided on request.

 The council will use a variety of methods of communication to ensure that there is appropriate public consultation and participation in planning matters and will aim to avoid main holiday periods for public consultation wherever possible.
 Consultation on policy documents and SPDs will be kept open for a minimum of six weeks.